Luksonini/Momentum_wallet/README.md

 ## Technical Description

-- **User Authentication Views:** Handle user sessions including login, logout, and registration.
+- **User Authentication Views:** Manages user sessions, including secure login, logout, and registration processes.
-- **Market Analysis Class:** Analyses the market using historical data to generate portfolio suggestions.
+- **Market Analysis Class:** Analyzes the market using historical data to generate actionable portfolio suggestions.
-- **Portfolio Management Utilities:** Manage user portfolios, calculate performance, and handle ticker additions/removals.
+- **Portfolio Management Utilities:** Assists in managing user portfolios, including ticker management and performance calculations.
-- **API Endpoints:** Interact with the frontend for dynamic data retrieval and user-specific updates.
+- **API Endpoints:** Provides dynamic interaction with the frontend for real-time data updates and user-specific customizations.

 ## Initial Setup

-Upon first running the application, execute the `maptickers` command to update the database with the latest ticker information.
-This step is crucial for the proper functioning of the application and ensures all features related to market data are accurate and up to date.
+To ensure the application's functionality, execute the `maptickers` command before the first run to update the database with the latest ticker information, logos, and full company names.
+This step is essential for the application to deliver accurate and up-to-date market data.

+## Getting Started

+After installation, navigate to the main page to start customizing your investment strategy.
+Use the form to enter your preferences and let the application generate a strategy for you.
+Explore different sections to optimize your strategy, manage your portfolio, and stay updated with the latest market trends.

 ## Contribution

 Your contributions are welcome!
 Please fork the repository and submit a pull request with your proposed changes.

-# Key Features

-## User Authentication:

-- Utilizes Django's built-in mechanisms for logging in and logging out.
-- New user registration with password validation and security.

-## Strategy Management:

-- Allows users to input their investment strategy preferences.
-- Automatically generates investment strategies based on user preferences.

-## Market Analysis:

-- Analyzes the market using historical data to generate portfolio recommendations.
-- Uses the `yfinance` library to fetch market data.

-## Strategy Optimization:

-- Features for optimizing investment strategy parameters to maximize returns.
-- Optimization algorithm using `scipy.optimize`.

-## Portfolio Management:

-- Creates an equally weighted investment portfolio based on selected tickers.
-- Ability to add and remove tickers from the user's portfolio.

-## User Interaction:

-- Dynamic charts and data present the performance of strategies compared to the S&P 500 index.
-- A user interface that allows customization and review of strategy results.

-## Watchlist:

-- Functionality that allows users to create and manage a watchlist of tickers.
-- Adding and removing tickers from the watchlist.

-## Ticker Suggestions:

-- Automatic ticker suggestions during searches for easier addition to the portfolio or watchlist.

-## User Portfolio API:

-- Provides information about the portfolio, including performance and details of individual entries.

 # Technical Description of Functions